axeluhl/sailing-analytics/wiki/smartphone-tracking.md

 ### `SAP Sailor Tracker Service`
 Background process for starting, pausing and stopping tracking.
 Registers all receivers on a pending intent, which is send periodically.

+## ToDo
+* persist tracking data (GPSFixStore)
+* user management (Competitors as users, credentials so not everybody can do everything)
+* security (not everybody can start race, goes hand in hand with user management)
+* load stored tracked smartphone race (Panel in Admin Console)